Accessibility and Inclusion

 TEFAP: The Emergency Food Assistance Program

 This program offers various food items to qualified low income residents.
-The distribution is once per month, on the 3rd Wednesday from 10 am - 12 pm.
-For more information contact the Supervisors office at 734/394-5185.
+The distribution is once per month, on the third Wednesday from 10 am - 12 pm.
+For more information call the Supervisor's office at 734/394-5185.

 Meals On Wheels: Nutrition Home Delivered Meals